adamggrim/textwarp/README.md

 textwarp/
 └── data/
 |   └──contractions_map.json: Maps contractions to their expanded versions
+|   └──morse_map.json: Maps characters to their Morse code equivalents
 └── __init__.py: File for recognizing textwarp as a package ├── __main__.py: Runs the textwarp command
-├── constants.py: Defines constants used throughout the package ├── enums.py: Defines enum for separator cases
+├── args.py: Maps command-line arguments to functions and help messages ├── config.py: Loads JSON files for use in the package ├── constants.py: Defines constants used throughout the package ├── enums.py: Defines enum for separator cases
 ├── input_output.py: Handles user input and console output